ayo-codes/ChurchViews-Hapi/tasks.md

 - updated db.js to include the church-mem-store
 - created a denomination-controller.js
 - updated web-routes.js to include routes to see denomination and also to add a church
+- installed @hapi/cookie and registered the plugin to use for sessions in server.js
+- imported Cookie and accountsController into server.js
+- added validate method to accountsController
+- added cookie as a method to manage sessions